If Dogs Run Free

 Completion May 2012

 If dogs run free is a bar on the Gumpendorfer Straße in Vienna's 6th district co-owned by an actress, a restaurateur, a graphic designer, and two architects.
-The bar was conceived as a neighborhood watering hole; a place where students, neighbors, and the after-work crowd get together to enjoy a good drink.
+The bar was conceived as a neighborhood watering hole, a place where students, neighbors, and the after-work crowd get together to enjoy a good drink.
 The name, like the space itself, is meant to invite fantasy.
 The generously proportioned 80m2 space is modeled after a black box theater with the main focus on the ceiling plane rather than on an actual stage.
 In addition to its function as a bar, the owners wanted to provide a space where people have access to new ideas in art and design outside the traditional context of a gallery or the academy.
-The ceiling plane is reserved for artists and designers to create site specific installations intended as annual fixtures revolving around the theme Mensch und Natur.
-The first installation was designed and built by the owners.
-It describes an inverted mountain landscape through the manipulation of a single geometric tile.
-The patchwork of tiles shift in tone creating two interwoven color gradients.
-The landscape is multiplied by mirrors attached to the wall behind the bar counter.
-Below the ceiling, dark, unadorned surfaces are used to emphasize the presence of the ceiling installation.
+The ceiling plane is reserved for artists and designers to create site specific installations.
+The first installation describes an inverted mountain landscape through the manipulation of a single geometric tile.
+The patchwork of tiles shifts in tone creating two interwoven color gradients, multiplied by mirrors attached to the wall behind the bar counter.
+Below the ceiling, dark, unadorned surfaces are used to emphasize the presence of the ceiling plane.
 The walls are spackled with a blend of plaster and black house paint.
 The floor is poured asphalt.
 All furnishings are a mixture of steel, black MDF boards, and dark, stained oak.
 The lighting is a flexible system of stage spots and construction strobes.

 Location: Vienna, Austria

 Principal use: Bar